johanmoritz/heard-when-vue3/README.md

 - "started": when the creator of the game starts the game and no more players can join.
 - "finished": when one of the players has reached the goal of collecting X cards.

-Aside from the demo, we have also done some of the views with layouts, although they currently only provide print statements when interacting with.
-The BoardView include the collected cards with guess-buttons on both side of each card to guess "before song card X", "between song cards X and Y" or "after song card Y".
-BoardView uses a Board-component which displays the Card-components. ...ChoiceView...MusicPlayerView...JoinView...LoginView...
-In addition views have been added for login screen, dashboard and game details with basic layouts for the game.

 ## What we still plan to do
 - Improve the MVP structure and connect more Views to the game logic.